opnfv/compass4nfv/docs/FAQ/faq.rst

 Where is OpenStack RC file
 ==========================

-It is located /opt/admin-openrc.sh in each BM node as default.
+It is located /opt/admin-openrc.sh in each controller node as default.
 Please source it first if you want to use OpenStack CLI.

 How to recovery network connection after Jumphost reboot
 ========================================================